gap-system/gap-distribution/DistributionUpdate/PackageUpdate/README.md

   `UpdatePackageInfoFiles` function from `PackageInfoTools.g`.

-* `./updatePackageArchives`: fetches new archives, validates them and imports into the system in case the of the successful validation, using the function `updatePackageArchives` from from `PackageInfoTools.g`.
+* `./updatePackageArchives`: fetches new archives, validates them and imports into the system in the case of successful validation, using the function `updatePackageArchives` from `PackageInfoTools.g`.

 # Wrapping package archives